konsumer/lighthelp/README.md

 `long_press(self)`
 :   called when button is pressed for a long time

+`long_rolling(self)`
+:    called when button is pressed for a long time, in a rolling manner

 `short_press(self)`
 :   called when button is pressed for a short time